zemiret/8asscrap/README.md

 # So what do I do now?

-DONE * spin up redash and connect it to the db, load db with actual ascents, see what we can get from redash.
-Maybe it's all we need?
-If not:
+* move redash config in under the repo, spin up redash to be able to redirect to it from the frontend app (or if it's really hard to even start redash (reinstall compose first) locally, then set it up on some server)
+* Write composes to deploy the thing.
+* have envs extracted into a non-public env-file.
+Things like:
+	* mongo connection string
+	* username, password for running sidexporter
+* get a hold of some server and experiment with deploying.
+Expose the beta somewhere
+* style the frontend and explain the  page properly

-* FRONTEND idea - page with steps:
+* WIP FRONTEND idea - page with steps:

 1. Paste the logbook URL
 2. Display last ascents I have.
 Are these not last or there is none?